drashland/website-v2/docs/line/v1.x/2_tutorials/5_options/4_option_values.md

 };
 ```

+Notice that each signature has a `[value]` attribute.
+This lets Line know that
+your option(s) can take in a value.

 Things to note:

 - If an option takes in a value, the value _**is required**_ when the user
   specifies the option.
 If a user does not specify the value, then they will be
-  shown an error and the `USAGE` section.
+  shown an error and the `USAGE` section for the command they used the option
+  with.
 - Options can only take in one value (support to take in more values might be
   introduced in the future).
-- If you want your option to take in a value, it must be done using `[value]`.
+- If you want your option(s) to take in a value, it must be done using
+  `[value]`.
 Notice the square brackets.
-This is required for Line to know that the option
-  takes in a value.

 ## Example of Option Values